Catholic Church in Russia: Latin Church dioceses

 These dioceses and this apostolic prefecture all belong to the Latin Church.
 There is a separate jurisdiction for those of the Byzantine Rite (see Russian Greek Catholic Church), called the Apostolic Exarchate of Russia, but it has few followers.
 There has been no exarch since 1951, but in 2004 Latin Bishop Joseph Werth was appointed Ordinary for Byzantine Catholics in Russia.

 The then Apostolic Administrations were formed into the current archdiocese in Moscow and the three dioceses in February 2002.
+The Archdiocese of Moscow has been vacant since the resignation of Archbishop Paolo Pezzi was accepted on 2 May 2026.
+Auxiliary Bishop Nikolai Dubinin was appointed apostolic administrator sede vacante pending the appointment of a new archbishop.

 Crimea

 Even though the Crimea was annexed by the Russian Federation in March 2014, this is not recognised by the Catholic hierarchy.
-The Latin Church Catholics of the Crimea therefore belong to the Diocese of Odesa-Simferopol which is a suffragan of the archdiocese of Lviv.
-The Eastern Catholics belong to the Ukrainian Catholic Archiepiscopal Exarchate of Crimea, which is a suffragan of the archeparchy of Kyiv.
+The Latin Church in the Crimea therefore remains part of the Diocese of Odesa-Simferopol which is a suffragan of the archdiocese of Lviv.
+However, apostolic district of Crimea and Sevastopol was created to serve Catholics on the peninsula, with bishop Jacek Pyl, auxiliary bishop of Odesa-Simferopol, who has lived in Simferopol since his episcopal consecration as a delegate there.

+The Greek Catholics belong to the Ukrainian Catholic Archiepiscopal Exarchate of Crimea, which is a suffragan of the archeparchy of Kyiv.

+Eastern Catholic churches

+A small number of parishes belonging to Eastern Catholic Churches operate in Russia.
+These combine unity with the Roman Catholic Church with the preservation of ancient Eastern liturgical rites.
+They include the Russian Greek Catholic Church and the Armenian Catholic Church.
+There are adherents of the Ukrainian Greek Catholic Church within the Ukrainian diaspora.
+A single congregation of the Belarusian Greek Catholic Church exists in Kaliningrad.

 Russian Byzantine Catholic Church

 Aside from the Latin Church, there is also the sui iuris Russian Byzantine Catholic Church (for Russian Catholics of the Byzantine Rite), which follows Russian ecclesiastical traditions and uses the Russian language, established in 1905.
 Leonid Feodorov was appointed exarch of the church by the Holy See, which was of the opinion that the Byzantine rite would be a better fit for the Russian people than the Roman.